 As we waited, the Spirit Box meters began to get very active, the clicking indicator becoming more rapid.
 Something was happening.

 I kept looking over my shoulder, peering into the darkness, expecting something to emerge.
 The only thing I could see were the dark trees and faint headlights from cars traveling on the Long Island Expressway far in the distance.

 “That is pretty creepy,” I said, “There’s a lot of activity here.
 I’ve never seen it like this.”

 Suddenly the Spirit Box registered the phrase HE’S BAD.

 “OK we’re going,” I said.

 I went and grabbed my cameras and Sophie shuffled the dog into the car.
 We got in the car and sped off back down Old Country Road.
 I didn’t know if I had creeped myself out or what, but we just had to get out of there fast.
 As we drove away, the Spirit Box returned to normal low levels, the clicking sounds abated.

 “Yeah, then I was going to ask the app ‘who’s hidden?”
 Sophie said.
 “And before I said anything, the words HE’S BAD appeared.”

 “The machine was like bugging out,” I said.
 “The sensors were going crazy.
 It hadn’t done that before and now as we drive away, it is back to normal.
 The levels were low, back in the motel room.
 And now here, in the car, it is back to being low.

-We had no idea what just happened back there but the situation was so creepy, and we felt so vulnerable, we just had to boogie.
+We had no idea what just happened back there but the situation was so creepy, and we felt so vulnerable, we had to leave.